rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 	> If the CLI responds by saying you must log in to execute this command, type ```az login``` and follow the instructions on the screen to log in to the CLI.
 In addition, if you have multiple Azure subscriptions, follow the instructions at https://docs.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli to set the active subscription — the one that the resources you create with the CLI will be billed to.

 1. Now use the following command to create a database server in the "mmlsparklab-rg" resource group.
-Replace SERVER_NAME with the name you wish to assign the database server, and replace ADMIN_USERNAME and ADMIN_PASSWORD with the user name and password for an admin user. **Remember the user name and password** that you enter, because you will need them later:
+Replace SERVER_NAME with the name you wish to assign the database server, and replace ADMIN_USERNAME and ADMIN_PASSWORD with the user name and password for an admin user. **Remember the user name and password** that you enter, because you will need them later.

 	```
 	az sql server create --name SERVER_NAME --resource-group mmlsparklab-rg --location southcentralus --admin-user ADMIN_USERNAME --admin-password ADMIN_PASSWORD